 9) Faculty may choose 5 questions from the PICES Item Catalog in addition to the pre-determined University, College, and Department core questions for each course being taught.

-10) Quantitative information on course evaluations is available to designated department heads, chairs and deans, however comments are private and not shared unless the faculty member chooses to do so.
+10) Quantitative information on course evaluations is available to designated department heads, chairs and deans.
+Comments shall be available to designated department heads, chairs, and deans no earlier than Fall 2019 and only after the university provides training to department heads, chairs, and deans on the use and interpretation of students’ evaluations of instructors and courses.
+This training, including a schedule for the training of future heads, chairs, and deans, shall be designed in cooperation with the Teaching Council and the Appointment, Promotion, and Tenure Committees of the Faculty Senate.